coder/deploy-code-server/guides/heroku.md

    RUN sudo apt-get install -y nodejs
    ```

-1. Head back to Railway and notice a new deployment was created.
+1. Head back to Heroku and notice a new deployment has started.
 After it has completed, you can use these tools in your environment.

 1. (Optional): [Configure rclone](https://github.com/bpmct/deploy-code-server/tree/main/deploy-container#-persist-your-filesystem-with-rclone) so that you can save your VS Code config and files without commiting